Australian Agricultural Productivity

 Productivity is an important measure of Australian agricultural performance.
 It shows how efficiently inputs (labour, capital, land, materials and services) are used to produce outputs (crops, wool, and livestock) over time.
 Growth in the ratio of outputs produced to inputs used translates to improved profitability and competitiveness for farmers.

 In the long term, estimates of productivity reflect changes in farm business scale and management practices, and technological progress.
 However, short-term estimates of productivity are often highly volatile, and influenced by seasonal conditions and other temporary factors.
-Readers should be cautious when interpreting shorter-term estimates of agricultural productivity.
+Readers should be cautious when interpreting conventional agricultural productivity estimates over short time periods.